NVIDIA/aistore/docs/bucket.md

 ### Bucket Properties

-Bucket properties - stored in BMD, inherited from cluster config, overridable per-bucket - control data protection (checksums, EC, mirroring), chunked representation, versioning, LRU eviction, rate limiting, access permissions, provider-specific settings, and more.
+Bucket properties - stored in BMD, inherited from cluster config, overridable per-bucket - control data protection (checksums, EC, mirroring), chunked representation, versioning and synchronization with remote sources, LRU eviction, rate limiting, access permissions, provider-specific settings, and more.

 The properties:
 * are **inherited** from cluster-wide configuration at bucket creation time;